 - Coffee: Cocoa Cinnamon (Lakewood Location), Bean Traders, or Parker & Otis (we featured more coffee shops in Durham here)

-- Breakfast: Rise Biscuits, Silver Spoon, Beyu Caffe, and True Flavors (the latter two featured in our guide to black-owned Durham restaurants)
+- Breakfast: Rise Biscuits, Silver Spoon, and Beyu Caffe (also featured in our guide to black-owned Durham restaurants)

 - Lunch: Picnic Durham, Toast, or Ninth Street Bakery

 - Brunch: Grub, Hope Valley Diner, or Vin Rouge